Awareness All-Year Round

 Why is prostate cancer awareness so important?
 Education is essential in the fight against prostate cancer.

-Other than skin cancer, Prostate Cancer is the most common solid-organ cancer in men.
-Prostate Cancer is the second most common cause of cancer-related death in men, behind only lung cancer.
+Excluding skin cancer, prostate cancer is the most common solid-organ cancer in men.
+Prostate cancer is the second-leading cause of cancer death in American men, behind only lung cancer.

-1 in 8 men will be diagnosed with prostate cancer and 1 in 44 will die of the disease.
+1 in 8 men will be diagnosed with prostate cancer About 1 in 44 men will die of prostate cancer.
+But each man’s risk of prostate cancer can vary, based on his age, race/ethnicity, and other factors.

 Having a father or brother with prostate cancer more than doubles a man’s risk of developing this disease.